-Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
+Information, structure, and relationships through presentation conveyed be can programmatically determined or are available in text.

 Programmatically Determined: Determined by software from author-supplied data provided in a way that different user agents, including assistive technologies, can extract and present this information to users in different modalities.